Aegis defense system helped stop missile attack on USS Mason

 On Sunday, the Mason was again cruising the strait when its defense system detected two cruise missiles fired from a Houthi-controlled coastal area of Yemen, Pentagon officials said Wednesday.

-The Mason’s AN/SPY-1D radar detected the incoming missiles and the ship fired missiles in response, intercepting the inbound rounds about 30 miles away.
+The Mason’s AN/SPY-1D radar detected the incoming missiles launched from a site in Yemen about 30 miles from the Mason and the Aegis system fired missiles in response.
 The Mason was not hit by either missile.
-But the Navy is not certain whether its defense system stopped the first incoming missile or it just fell into the sea as the second missile did.
+But the Navy is not certain whether its defense system stopped the first incoming missile or it just fell into the sea about 12 miles from the ship.
+The second missile fired at the Mason fell about nine miles from the ship, one of the officials said.

 On Wednesday, during the second attack on the Mason, the Aegis system detected and tracked the missile and the ship’s crew responded and destroyed it, the officials said.